Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

 \subsubsection{Augmentation Prediction}

-One popular method for learning representations learns by discriminating the type of augmentation applied to the data.
-Rotation prediction~\citep{gidaris2018unsupervised}, which is one of the most representative of kinds, learns deep representations by predicting the degree of rotation augmentations.
-The training objective of the rotation prediction proxy task is written as follows:
+One way of representation learning is to learn by discriminating augmentations applied to the data.
+For example, the rotation prediction~\citep{gidaris2018unsupervised} learns deep representations by predicting the degree of rotation augmentations.
+The training objective of the rotation prediction task is given as follows: